What is a Gelding Horse?

 Stallions are able to reap the positive (and negative) benefits of testosterone for much longer, and some believe they are much more muscular because of this.

 Of course, in wild herds, the male horses remain stallions, but their environment allows it.
 Today it’s rare to find a domesticated stallion being turned out with other stallions or geldings.
-Being un-castrated means your horse will mostly live a solitary life.
+Being un-castrated means your horse will mostly live a solitary life and may display aggressive behaviour.

 Most of us find it relatively simple to control a horse.
 We simply pull on the reins to stop it, give it a squeeze to get it going, slip on a halter after a ride, and lead our horse to where we want it to go.